 AG: Thank you for talking about it with me.
 I know that it’s definitely a sensitive subject and I really appreciate you discussing that with me.

-CB: We knew that was going to be a big scene but nobody got a script for it (laughs) No one could know anything, we just showed up.
+CB: We knew that was going to be a big scene, but nobody got a script for it (laughs) No one could know anything, we just showed up.
 It was fun because it was the day I met Dana Ashbrook.
-I met Robert Forster and Amy Shields and suddenly everything opened up.
+I met Robert Forster and Amy Shields, and suddenly, everything opened up.
 I was standing next to Kimmy Robertson.
 I met Harry.
-My heart was just leaping with excitement you know, like I said I’m a standing with all these people too.
+My heart was leaping with excitement, you know like I said I’m standing with all these people too.
 So that was the first level.
 Even though we were just meeting, Robert Forster gave every cast member a really lovely gift.

-I tried to go get a water.
+I tried to go get water.
 It was during that dream that everybody’s looking into.
-The whole thing is happening and there was this shelf with these sandwiches and refreshments.
-I walked over there and I picked a bottle of water and someone from props was like “No that’s for the scene”.
-I was so embarrassed and then Dana Ashbrook went and got me a bottle of water from craft services and gave it to me and I was like “Could you be any more perfect?’ (laughs) — oh my gosh he was so thoughtful, such a gentleman.
+The whole thing is happening, and there was this shelf with these sandwiches and refreshments.
+I walked over there, and I picked a bottle of water, and someone from props was like “No, that’s for the scene.”
+I was so embarrassed, and then Dana Ashbrook went and got me a bottle of water from craft services and gave it to me, and I was like “Could you be any more perfect?’ [laughs)]—oh my gosh he was so thoughtful, such a gentleman.
 Oh, and getting to meet Jim Belushi and Robert Knepper!
 It was kind of an overwhelming sensation initially, meeting all of these amazing people that are obviously not in my scenes otherwise.
-Now I got to meet all of them and that was really great.
-There’s a little bit of tension because you know we’re filming the scene and realizing that that the show is almost over.
-It’s just so many emotions because in a way you just kind of wanted to just continue but also you want to see it how it ends.
-It’s the culmination and it’s super important and very exciting but you’re meeting all these people and there’s still so much you don’t know.
-Most of you don’t know really anything.
+Now I got to meet all of them, and that was great.
+There’s a little bit of tension because you know we’re filming the scene and realizing that the show is almost over.
+It’s just so many emotions because in a way you just kind of wanted to continue but also you want to see it how it ends.
+It’s the culmination, and it’s super important and very exciting, but you’re meeting all these people, and there’s still so much you don’t know.
+Most of you don’t know anything.

-Everything is happening and you know the way it comes together and posed is very different than how we’re filming it.
-David is like, “OK look over in this direction and everyone sees something very strange” and we’re like OK!
-Then at one point that there was actually smoke in the scene – real smoke!
-David was talking about something else and he sees it and was like “Holy smokes”! (laughs) Everybody just started laughing and it was a moment of levity because you know David is the only guy who can say holy smokes (laughs).
-The room was smoky and it was a beautiful moment.
+Everything is happening, and you know the way it comes together and posed is very different than how we’re filming it.
+David is like, “OK look over in this direction and everyone sees something very strange,” and we’re like OK!
+Then at one point that there was actually smoke in the scene—real smoke!
+David was talking about something else, and he saw it and was like “Holy smokes”! [laughs)] Everybody just started laughing, and it was a moment of levity because you know David is the only guy who can say holy smokes (laughs).
+The room was smoky, and it was a beautiful moment.
 Those are some of the things that I remember the most.

-If you enjoyed this interview, here’s a few others you may enjoy!
+If you enjoyed this interview, here are a few others you may enjoy!